H0j3n/EazyPeazy/Linux-CapSuidSudo.md

 ### Screen-4.50

-All of these file do it on your machine first then transfer the file to the targets.
+All of these file do it on your machine first then transfer the file to your targets.

 Save the file in libhax.c.
 Then compile like the command below:
 ```